Careers and Internships

-Get to Know The Career Centers
+Get to Know the Career Centers

 The UConn Career Center and the School of Business Career Center are incredibly powerful and helpful tools that MEM students can and should make use of.
-Whether its working on your resume, engaging in a professional assessment of some sort, seeking training in an area, discussing skills or interview prep, they have a wealth of information to offer.
+Whether it's working on your resume, engaging in a professional assessment of some sort, seeking training in an area, discussing skills, or interview prep, they have a wealth of information to offer.

 Register on Handshake